gavitr0n/audiocore/README.md

 ## Change Log
 4-25-15 Initial commit for project:
 * adding device drivers for the dac
-* adding wi-fi functionalities volume_control,mute, and reset
+* adding wi-fi functionalities volume_control,mute, and reset.
+Tested functionality using the IOS tinker app from sparkcore